chedieck/binance-autofutures/README.md

 2. `python entry_stop_target.py -s LINKUSDT -p sell -a 50 -e 19.9 -sm 21 -tts 15.1 -ct 1`

     * This command will try to sell (short) 50 LINKS at $19.9.
 If it succeds on doing so, it will set a [trailing stop](https://www.binance.com/en/support/faq/360042299292) order at $15.1 to close the position (buy the same amount, 50 LINKS), with callback rate of 1%; or it will close the position by buying at market price, if the price ever reaches $21.

+Note that the `-e` option is not required: you can also use the script if you are already on a poistion.